Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Multimodal integration | Kimi K2.6 | Native co-training superior |

-| Code generation | Tie | Comparable SWE-bench scores |
+| Code generation | Context-dependent | Comparable SWE-bench scores |

 | Self-hosting economics | Kimi K2.6 | INT4 quantization mainstream |

-Deployment patterns where Kimi K2 excels:
+Deployment patterns where I route work to Kimi K2:

-| Pattern | Why Kimi K2 Fits | Example Workload |
+| Pattern | Why Kimi K2 Fits | Example Client Workload |

 |---|---|---|